kksdf91-cmd/dasdad/README.md

 #  Anime Release Notifier

-A sophisticated Telegram bot built with Python and deployed on AWS ECS Fargate.
+Telegram bot built with Python and deployed on AWS ECS Fargate.
 Provides real-time anime search capabilities and automated notifications for new episode releases using the AniList GraphQL API.

 ##  Features